 In today's international world, a modern language is a major asset, which combines well with all other subjects to provide an invaluable life skill.
 French is currently on offer for A Level, Spanish for A level.
+A two-year AS Level course is offered for German.

 Each language is taught through a series of topics, based on current issues, such as social issues, political and artistic trends, culture, literary text and/or a film.
-The topics include the changing nature of the family, the cyber-society, voluntary work, immigration and law and order.
+The topics include the changing nature of family, the cyber-society, voluntary work, immigration and law & order.
 Students will also study cinema, literature and music.
 A stimulating range of material from the Internet, up to date textbooks and authentic articles will be used to teach.
 The lessons will include debates, presentations and the use of ICT with access to the OUP Kerboodle learning portal.

-The A Levels are assessed through two written papers and a speaking exam:
+Both the A level and the AS level are assessed through two written papers and a speaking exam:

-Paper 1 - Listening, reading, writing and translation to and from the target language.
+Paper 1 - Listening, reading, writing & translation to and from the target language.
+(AS&A Levels)

-Paper 2 (A Level) - two essays in the target language based on two texts or a text and a film studied.
+Paper 2 A Level - 2 essays in the target language based on two texts or a text & a film studied.
+AS Level - one essay in the target language based on one text or a film studied